-71 Sri Lanka Authorities Crack Down on Protests, Stifle Critics and Accused of Torturing Detainees.
-CIVICUS (online, 5 October 2021. https://monitor.civicus.org/about/aboutcivicus/ the constitutional 20th amendment.
-74 The proposed recommendation by the accreditation sub-committee of GANHRI was that the Human Rights Commission of Sri Lanka (HRCSL) be downgraded to B status.
-Concerns related to the lack of pluralism in the HRCSL's current membership of Commissioners and staff, as well as its effectiveness in discharging its human rights mandate.
-The HRCSL has not effectively engaged on and publicly addressed all human rights issues including allegations of deaths in custody and torture, nor has it spoken out in a manner that promotes and protects all human rights.
-75
+Human Rights Watch World Report 2022 reported that the Global Alliance of National Human Rights Institutions (GANHRI) was reviewing the status of the Human Rights Commission of Sri Lanka after its independence was removed by the constitutional 20th amendment.
+93 The proposed recommendation by the accreditation sub-committee of GANHRI was that the Human Rights Commission of Sri Lanka (HRCSL) be downgraded to B status.
+Concerns related to the lack of pluralism in the HRCSL's membership of Commissioners and staff, as well as its effectiveness in discharging its human rights mandate.
+The HRCSL had not effectively engaged on and publicly addressed all human rights issues including allegations of deaths in custody and torture, nor had it spoken out in a manner that promotes and protects all human rights.
+94